bencodezen/cssdevconf2017-animation-workshop/notes.md

 - Hilarious use of GIF for "how I feel when I live code, but I'll do it anyways..."
 - Great use of progressing through code by showing the manual way and then layering on the benefits with each iteration and how it solves X pain point
 - The use of hover effect as "poking turtles" was cute
+- So many awesome CodePen examples shows just how awesome the techniques are

 ## Resources